Demonstrations designed to capture the student's imagination

 Place each of the solutions in the uv light box and observe fluorescence.

-Eosin may be harmful; fluorescein and coumarin may act as irritants and concentrated hydrochloric acid is extremely corrosive.
+- Eosin may be harmful; fluorescein and coumarin may act as irritants.
 Coumarin is toxic if swallowed.

 You may have to alter the recipe a little to give the required colour intensity but this is simple trial and error.
 You may have to persevere with the chicken eggs because, depending on the chickens' diet, the egg shells may not fluoresce.
 However, if you get a batch of suitable free range eggs, then the colour is a beautiful red.